-The Eisteddfod Council of Queensland Inc. (ECQ) is a not-for-profit association, with members consisting of community choirs, eisteddfod associations and municipal councils throughout Queensland.
-The ECQ is made up entirely of volunteers.
+The Eisteddfod Council of Queensland Inc. (ECQ) is a not-for-profit association, with members consisting of community choirs, eisteddfod associations, and interested individuals throughout Queensland.
+Management of the ECQ is made up entirely of volunteers.

 What does the Eisteddfod Council of Queensland do?

-The ECQ oversees each Local Organising Committee that convenes the annual Heritage Queensland Eisteddfod.
+The ECQ convenes the annual Queensland Eisteddfod.
 By hosting the eisteddfod in a different city each year, the ECQ continues to meet its charter of “fostering the performing arts in Queensland Communities”.
 The Queensland Eisteddfod is the second-longest running eisteddfod in Australia, being first convened in Ipswich in 1887.

-The Queensland Eisteddfod movement has exhibited a loyal following over many years of competition.
-At least 10 adult and junior choirs (comprising in excess of 500 individuals) compete each year.
+The Queensland Eisteddfod movement has exhibited a loyal following over many years of competition, with a number of adult and youth choirs as well as individual competitors following the event each year to wherever it is being held.
 It provides a means of showcasing some of the best amateur talent in Queensland.
-In fact, a number of past competitors are now tenured with professional opera companies throughout Australia and abroad.
+In fact, a number of past competitors are now professional performers around Australia and abroad.

 Which cities host the Queensland Eisteddfod?

-A number of municipal councils recognise the value that the performing arts contribute to building communities through maintaining membership of the ECQ.
-Accordingly, the ECQ periodically invites these councils to host a Queensland Eisteddfod.
+A number of municipal and regional councils recognise the value that the performing arts contribute to building communities through events such as the Queensland Eisteddfod.
+Accordingly, the ECQ periodically invites different councils to host a Queensland Eisteddfod.
 As a result of loyal competitors and supporters, the Queensland Eisteddfod provides significant economic and cultural benefits to the businesses and wider community of the host city.